dd-ix/sflow_exporter/README.md

 sflow_router_bytes{ether_type=<label>,in=<label>,out=<label>} <globaly deduplicated bytes>
 ```

-- sflow_agent_drops - amount of samples that were dropped due to missing resources
+- sflow_agent_drops - `counter` of samples that were dropped due to missing resources
-- sflow_router_bytes - amount of bytes that were routed global form in to out
+- sflow_router_bytes - `counter` of bytes that were transfered between mac addresses

 ## Deployment